i12playwow/LAVFilters/README.txt

-LAV Filters - ffmpeg based DirectShow Splitter and Decoders
+xLAV Filters - ffmpeg based DirectShow Splitter and Decoders

 LAV Filters are a set of DirectShow filters based on the libavformat and libavcodec libraries from the ffmpeg project, which will allow you to play virtually any format in a DirectShow player.